bfutrell70/my-fake-api/README.md

 The product data in index.js was shown in the module 2 video "Demo: Get Your App Ready for HTTP" at the 3:27 time index.

 ## API Endpoints

+Any POST/PUT/PATCH/DELETE API requests will not affect the original list of products.

 ### HTTP GET
 - /api - gets all products, optional query parameters of `limit=<<number>>` and `sort=<<'asc'|'desc'>>`
 - /api/<id> - get product by ID

 ### HTTP POST
 - /api - add new product, will 'create' a new product and return it.
-The list of products is not affected.
-Product data is in the body of the request.
+Product data to add is in the body of the request.

 ### HTTP PUT
 - /api - update existing product.
 Product data to update is in the body of the request.
 Properties not in the body will be set to null.
-Updated product is returned, but the list of products is not affected.
+Updated product is returned.

 ### HTTP PATCH
 - /api - update existing product.
 Product data to update is in the body of the request.
 Properties not in the body will remain untouched.
-Updated product is returned, but the list of products is not affected.
+Updated product is returned.

 ### HTTP DELETE
 - /api/<id> - delete existing product.
-Deleted product is returned, but the list of products is not affected.
+Deleted product is returned.